Deborah Moggach

-Deborah Moggach OBE FRSL (née Hough; born 28 June 1948) is an English novelist and screenwriter.
-She has written nineteen novels, including The Ex-Wives, Tulip Fever (made into the film of the same name), These Foolish Things (made into the film The Best Exotic Marigold Hotel) and Heartbreak Hotel.
+Deborah Moggach OBE FRSL (née Hough; born 28 June 1948) is an English playwright, novelist and screenwriter.
+She has written nineteen novels, including The Ex-Wives (1993), Tulip Fever (1999; made into the 2017 film of the same name), These Foolish Things (2004; made into the 2011 film The Best Exotic Marigold Hotel) and Heartbreak Hotel (2013).
+Her film scripts include Pride and Prejudice (2005).

 Early life and career

 Moggach is one of four daughters of writers Charlotte Hough (née Woodyadd) and Richard Hough.
-Moggach was brought up in Bushey, Hertfordshire and St John's Wood in London, and was educated at Camden School for Girls and Queen's College, London.
+Moggach was brought up in Bushey, Hertfordshire, and St John's Wood in London, and was educated at Camden School for Girls and Queen's College, London.

-She graduated from the University of Bristol in 1971 with a degree in English and trained as a teacher before going to work at Oxford University Press.
+She graduated from the University of Bristol in 1971 with a degree in English, and then trained as a teacher before going to work at Oxford University Press.
 She lived in Pakistan for two years in the mid-1970s and in the United States.

-Novels and other writings
+Original works

 Most of her novels are contemporary, tackling family life, divorce, children and the confusions and disappointments of relationships.
-She has an ear for comedy but has also written a dark thriller set in America, The Stand-In; a bleak story of incest set near London Heathrow Airport, Porky; and a novel pitting Muslim versus English family values, Stolen.
+She has an ear for comedy but has also written a dark thriller set in America, The Stand-In (1991); a bleak story of incest set near London Heathrow Airport, Porky (1983); and a novel pitting Muslim versus English family values, Stolen (1990).